Former New York Mayor Ed Koch died Friday morning of congestive heart failure. He was 88.

-The former lawyer served in Congress from 1968-77, when he ran for New York mayor.
-He served three terms, until David Dinkins defeated him in the Democratic primary in 1989.
+The ex-lawyer served in Congress from 1968 to 1977, when he ran for New York mayor.
+He served three terms, helping save the city from financial collapse, until David Dinkins defeated him in the Democratic primary in 1989.
+In an interview with Fox 5 News on Friday, Dinkins called Koch “a feisty guy who would tell you what he thinks. … Ed was a guy to whom I could turn if I wanted a straight answer.”

-After leaving politics, Koch enjoyed a career as a radio host and newspaper columnist and made a number of television appearances as himself on shows including Sex in the City and Spin City.
-He was the judge on The People’s Court from 1995-97.
+After leaving politics, Koch enjoyed a career as a radio host and newspaper columnist and made a number of film and television appearances as himself in such movies as The First Wives Club and The Muppets Take Manhattan and on TV shows including Sex in the City and Spin City.
+He was the judge on The People’s Court from 1995-97 and also hosted Saturday Night Live.

-Koch was previously hospitalized in September for anemia and received a blood transfusion at Presbyterian.
+Koch had been hospitalized in September for anemia and received a blood transfusion at Presbyterian.